A review of Gaussian Markov models for conditional independence: Model selection via hypothesis testing

 where an ancestral ordering $\prec$ is being assumed in $V$ such that the resulting permutation is the identity; that is, such that $v \prec u \iff v < u$.
 Consistency is established as in the undirected case; note the symmetry with \eqref{eq:ht:multiple:ug}.
-See \citet{drton2007} for a general discussion on some variations of \eqref{eq:ht:multiple:ug} and \eqref{eq:ht:multiple:dag} and their impact on overall error control.
+See \citet{drton2007} for a general discussion on some variations of \eqref{eq:ht:multiple:ug} and \eqref{eq:ht:multiple:dag} and their impact on overall error control. {Recently, \citet{liu2013} has extended the methodology of \citet{drton2004} to the high dimensional scenario, with $p > N$.}

+{ A related testing procedure has emerged motivated by the field of gene network learning from microarray data.
+Instead of testing full partial correlations $\rho_{uv \cdot V \setminus \{u, v\}}$ in an undirected model, only limited $q$-order partial correlations $\rho_{uv \cdot U} = 0$, where $U \subseteq V \setminus \{u, v\}$ and $|U| = q$, are tested \citep{castelo2006}.
+An edge is added to the resulting graph, called \textit{$q$-partial graph}, only when all of the $q$-partial correlations are rejected to be zero.
+This procedure is specially suited for situations where the number of variables is substantially larger than the number of instances, as happens in the case of microarray data, where low order conditional independence relationships (up to $q \leq 3$) have been popular \citep{wille2006,fuente2004,magwene2004}. \citet{castelo2006} generalize and formalize these approaches, and provide a robust model selection procedure for $q$-partial graphs.
+This is intended to serve as an intermediate step for model selection of a classical undirected Markov model $\ggmm{\graph{G}}$, and yields to a great simplification when $\graph{G}$ is sparse \citep{castelo2006}. }